codeplaysoftware/sycl-project-list/README.md

 This is simply a curated list of SYCL based projects.
 It is designed to be used in other services, charting software etc.

+## View Projects

+You can view projects by opening the ```projects.json``` file or visiting [SYCL Project List](https://scottstraughan.github.io/sycl-project-list/) to view the GitHub pages rendered views.

 ## Add A Project

 Edit the file ```projects.json``` and add the below json object into the ```projects``` array.